-Traditional wedding favours are still quite popular, with people giving out little boxes of almonds or sweets at the wedding reception or as a parting gift as the guests are leaving.
+Traditional wedding favours are still quite popular, with people giving out little boxes of almonds or sweets at the wedding reception, perhaps on each guest’s table setting, or as a parting gift as the guests are leaving.
 These days, however, wedding favours have greatly expanded to include a variety of personalised gifts to remember the happy occasion.

 Now, if so many traditional and personalised wedding favours are available, you must be wondering why you should strive to be different.
 The answer is simple, really.
 You have an opportunity to share something special with your loved ones and make the day memorable for them as well.
 It’s also an excellent opportunity to put a bit of fun into the wedding in ways that only you and your partner could!